 The interaction effects of sorghum varieties, Parkia concentration and sowing date did not significantly affect severity score in 2012.
 However in 2013, ICSV1002 variety primed at 66 g/L Parkia concentration in both June and July suffered less Striga damage compared to 0 g/l Parkia concentration in July.
 In the local sorghum variety, priming at 66 g/L Parkia treatment and sowing in July suffered less Striga damage compared to other treatment combination.
-The significance of the lower Striga damage in 66 g/L compared to 100 and 0 g/L Parkia concentration in the former which decreased severity of attack on host.
+The significance of the lower Striga damage in 66 g/L compared to 100 and 0 g/L Parkia concentration could be due to lower Striga population in the former which decreased severity of attack on host.
 This is in agreement with the work of Ndungu